stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 [5_excel_dates_1]: ../fig/tabular-data/5_excel_dates_1.jpg

 > ## About this episode
-> We organize data in spreadsheets in the ways that we as humans want to work with the data, but computers and humans see data in different ways.
+> We tend to organize data in spreadsheets as we humans want to work with the data, but computers and humans see it in different ways.
 In order to use tools that make computation more efficient, we need to structure our data the way that computers need it.
 This episode will cover:
 >
 > 1. TOC
 > {:toc}